Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

 A services firm had a post-acquisition integration plan, weekly check-ins, and a dashboard that looked reassuringly green.

-• Require a weekly delta report: what moved / what didn’t / why
+Require a weekly delta report: what moved / what did not / why

 Why “accountability” keeps failing (even with strong leaders)